-Consumer Confidence Report 2022
+Consumer Confidence Report 2023

-During 2022, PERC Water provided operational services to the Tejon Castac Water District.
+During 2023, PERC Water provided operational services to the Tejon Castac Water District.
 It is our primary objective to provide quality service and value to our customers.
 Our top priority is to deliver a reliable source of water that meets all Federal and State water quality standards.
 We are dedicated to making sure that you have the absolute best water.

 We know our customers rely on us for safe drinking water and we take this responsibility seriously.
 We invest responsibly to maintain water infrastructure because a strong infrastructure is the key to supplying you with safe, reliable drinking water at an affordable price with outstanding service.
-This annual water quality report details everything detected in your water supply in 2022 and shows how your water compares to Federal and State water quality standards.
+This annual water quality report details everything detected in your water supply in 2023 and shows how your water compares to Federal and State water quality standards.
 It also highlights other water quality topics and the steps we take to protect your health and your safety.
-If you have any questions, you can contact us either by phone or online at tejonservice@percwater.com.
-For important water service announcements, please visit our website or watch for information on your monthly bill.
-Please be sure you keep your contact information up to date by emailing us at tejonbilling@percwater.com.
+If you have any questions, you can contact either phone or online at tejonservice@percwater.com. important water service announcements. please visit our website or watch for information on your monthly bill.
+Please be sure you keep your contact information uр to date by emailing tejonbilling@percwater.com.

-Sincerely, Daniel Best Project Manager (760) 518-1606
+Sincerely, Jon Bunch Project Manager (760) 518-1606